wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 iv. run mimics and create a new dataset including all input parameters and radar backscatter reponse.

 ## Segment Level CSV Dataset
-The first script creates a csv containing the segment data for all trees in each plot & tile The rct-pipeline should produce a directory of tree files describing the structrual attributes of each tree segment of the QSM.
+The first script creates a csv containing the segment data for all trees in each plot & tile.

+Before running ensure the rct-pipeline has been used to produce a directory of tree files describing the structrual attributes of each tree segment of the QSM.

+File name example:
 .../rct_extraction/angola_p02_raycloud_-2_1_treesplit/angola_p02_raycloud_-2_1_trees_12_info.txt
-### Prerequisites

-to run this script it requires first a csv definign appropritate trees - the clouds are not perfect and so require individual assesement. a Reference file containing file quality assessments.
-This is just a list of tree ids that have been manually checked to determine quality.  another important aspect of this step is to define the height at which the crown starts.
-This is a somewhat arbitrary value but is important.
+Additionally, a reference file containing  quality assessments is required (see matched_stems_picked.csv).
+This is just a list of tree ids that have been manually checked to determine quality.
+If using your own list ensure you record the height at which the crown starts for later calcualtions.